AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Evaluation

 \subsection{Behavior Analysis}

-As illustrated in Fig. \ref{fig:11}, we analyzed the behavior of optimal vanilla speculative decoding (with a speculative length of 3), threshold-based dynamic speculative decoding, and \SysName across traces from three real production environments.
-Within a 10-minute observation period, we monitored the current batch size and speculative length every 5 seconds.
+As illustrated in Fig. \ref{fig:11}, we analyzed optimal vanilla speculative decoding (with a speculative length of 3), threshold-based dynamic speculative decoding, and \SysName across traces from three production environments.
+Within a 10-minute observation period, we monitored the batch size and speculative length every 5 seconds.

-\textbf{Effective speculative length control.} Across different production traces, \SysName's speculative length generally exhibits an inverse relationship with batch size changes, i.e., as batch size increases, speculative length decreases.
-In contrast, the speculative length of threshold-based dynamic speculative decoding is unrelated to batch size, often utilizing the maximum speculative length of 8, resulting in a higher average speculative length, as observed in \S\ref{sec:7.3}.
-On the other hand, the preset length of vanilla speculative decoding cannot adjust speculative length, and its experimental outcomes rely entirely on empirical data.
-Therefore, through effective and fine-grained speculative length control, \SysName can adapt to varying request patterns and system configurations, making it highly suitable for integration into actual production environment service systems.